List of birds of Colombia: Antbirds

 The antbirds are a large family of small passerine birds of subtropical and tropical Central and South America.
 They are forest birds which tend to feed on insects at or near the ground.
 A sizable minority of them specialize in following columns of army ants to eat small invertebrates that leave their hiding places to flee from the ants.
 Many species lack bright color, with brown, black, and white being the dominant tones.
-One hundred fourteen species have been recorded in Colombia.
+One hundred fifteen species have been recorded in Colombia.